thunderenlight/phase-1-guide/lightning/spencer_validations.md

 1. Ensure that nothing malicious is being input into the database.
 2. Ensure that data is being properly maintained.
 Aka prevent "dirtying up" the database.

-Syntax within your model: | validates :column_name, validation_helper: args |
+Syntax within your model: | validates :column_name, validation_helper: arguments |

 Methods that trigger validations: